 Students who plan on applying to law school will need to take the Law School Admission Test (LSAT) sometime during their junior or senior year.
-The LSAT is administered by a company called Law Services and is offered at SIU.
+The LSAT is administered by a company called the Law School Admissions Council (LSAC) and is offered at SIU.
 A practice LSAT is offered by SIU Testing Services.
-SIUC Conference and Scheduling Services (Continuing Education) offers a LSAT preparatory course.
-Students who perform exceptionally on the LSAT may be subject to certain conditions, enroll, and be admitted into the SIU School of Law as a junior.
-More information about the LSAT and the law school application process can be obtained from advisors in the College of Liberal Arts (CoLA) Advisement Office (Faner 1229), from Law Service at www.lsac.org, or from the SIU School of Law, Office of Admissions and Student Affairs at www.law.siu.edu.
+More information about the LSAT and the law school application process can be obtained from advisors in the College of Liberal Arts (CoLA) Advisement Office (Faner 1229), from LSAC at www.lsac.org , or from the SIU School of Law, Office of Admissions and Student Affairs at www.law.siu.edu

 Students interested in a career in the law and/or enrolling in Law School can join the Pre-Law Association, a registered student organization that schedules speakers and events related to a legal career.
-Students are encouraged to visit the Pre-Law Association website at www.prelaw.rso.siu.edu.
-In conjunction with the Pre-Law Association, the Department of Political Science sponsors an annual moot court competition for pre-law students that are held in conjunction with the Model Illinois Government simulation.
+Students are encouraged to visit the Pre-Law Association website at www.prelaw.rso.siu.edu .

 Students interested in pursuing a legal career should recognize that certain courses available in the College of Liberal Arts might be helpful in preparing either for the LSAT, the study of law, and/or a career in the law.